-Athena Music Foundation Concert Series presents dynamic classical music performances to new and diverse audiences.
-Featuring world class performers from leading opera houses and Broadway.
-Athena has presented concerts at Carnegie Hall's Weill Recital Hall, Kosciuszko Foundation House, Japan Society, Opera America, Santa Barbara's historic Lobero Theatre, and has co-produced La traviata with the Berkshire Theatre Group.
+Athena Music Foundation Concerts presents dynamic performances to new and diverse audiences.
+Featuring top performers from leading opera houses and Broadway.
+Athena has presented concerts at Carnegie Hall's Weill Recital Hall and Zankel Hall, Kosciuszko Foundation House, Japan Society, Opera America, Santa Barbara's historic Lobero Theatre, and has co-produced La traviata with the Berkshire Theatre Group.
 In addition, Athena has branched out into popular music with specialty concerts featuring the entire collection of James Bond songs, The Music of James Bond, at Swing 46, and Michael Fennelly's electrifying arrangement of Gershwin's Rhapsody in Blue for chorus and Jazz Big Band presented in collaboration with the Joroinen Festival, Finland.

 ONE NIGHT ONLY - Join in the excitement of the premiere of the new James Bond film, No Time to Die, with stars of Broadway, the Met Opera, the Swingadelic Big Band, and Bond Girl, Lana Wood (Plenty O'Toole in Diamonds are Forever), in a glittering concert featuring the spectacular music of 007 at New York's premiere jazz supper club, Swing 46, located in the heart of Midtown on restaurant row!

 The festivities include a four-course dinner, two hours open bar with specialty James Bond cocktails (shaken not stirred), and an interview with Lana Wood in which she will discuss her experiences as a Bond Girl, and will also reveal details of her new book about her sister Natalie Wood.
 After the concert, guests are invited to swing dance the night away - dance lessons with professional dance hosts included!